tianw52/Music-Popularity-with-Econ-and-Happiness/RUNNING.md

 All the plots created in Task 2 can be found in the [`Task-2/plots`](Task-2/plots) directory, which contains:

 - Two heatmaps for the language distirbution
-- Country-shaped wordcloud of language frequency for each country
+- Country-shaped wordclouds of language frequency of each country

 ## Task 3: Is there a correlation between the popularity of song moods—such as happy music or sad music—to the average happiness of people in different countries?